 Every tax season, Tax Scams start doing the rounds.
 Emails, Phone calls, or recorded messages by cybercriminals impersonating authentic tax agents have become an order of the day and continue to remain a major threat to taxpayers.

 The scam artists use sinister designs that threaten police arrest, deportation, and even license revocation.
 With the increases in its popularity, fraudsters are also busy finding more ways to increase efficiency.
-Earlier, the major targets were elderly people and immigrant population.
+Earlier, the major targets were elderly people and the immigrant population.
 Slowly, the focus has shifted to methods that rely on auto-dialers, robocalling, and voice mail messages to hit as many taxpayers as possible.

 The story begins with an automated call.
 It plays a recorded message warning you that it’s “the final notice” from the tax agency such as the Internal Revenue Service, Indian Income Tax Department, HM Revenue and Customs, or the Tax department of your country.
 Or it could begin with an email.
-In any case, the recorded voice or email purports to be from tax inspector and goes on to specify about the course of action, the agency is likely to follow against you like, planning a lawsuit against you, and if you don’t return this call, you could land up in jail, soon.
+In any case, the recorded voice or email purports to be from a tax inspector and goes on to specify the course of action, the agency is likely to follow against you like, planning a lawsuit against you, and if you don’t return this call, you could land up in jail, soon.

 How Tax Scams work

 Attacks, such as these use fear as bait or the lure of a tax refund on the other hand.
 They rely on social engineering tactics.
 One such message tells recipients that there’s a pending law enforcement action against them as they have evaded tax.
 It is mainly used to target U.S. taxpayers.
 The scam pretends to contain information about a subpoena.